scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 HorizontalPodAutoscalers create and destroy Pods based on metric usage.
 On the other hand, [vertical autoscaling](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) rightsizes the resource limits (covered in the next section) for Pods.

-## 08: Resource Management
+## 08: Resource Management (CKAD Topic)
 When creating a Pod, you can optionally specify an estimate for the number of resources a container needs (e.g., CPU and RAM).
 This baseline estimate should be specified in the `requests` parameter.
 The `limits` parameter specifies the threshold for which a container should be terminated to prevent starvation of other processes.
 Limits also help with cluster capacity planning (e.g., EKS node groups).
-Below is the `nginx` Deployment from earlier with resource management applied:
+Below is the Nginx Deployment from earlier with resource management applied:

 ```yaml title='08-resource-management/deployment.yaml'
 apiVersion: apps/v1